marcusts/Com.MarcusTS.ResponsiveTasks/README.md

 The Responsive Tasks library handles all of the dilemmas mentioned here using a thread-safe "wait" strategy, plus base classes that support Tasks everywhere.
 You can easily copy the code samples into your own base views or view models, so this approach is not dogmatic.

-Here is the output in the ***final*** ResponsiveTasksDemo.
+Here is the output in the ***final*** demo.
 Everything is orderly now.
 Every process is stateful and predictable:

 | Location                      | Task Type                | First/Last |
 | :---                          | :---                     | :---       |